15 Common Mistakes Tourists Make When Visiting Spain

 1. Not Booking Tickets for Popular Attractions in Advance

-Spain is home to some of Europe’s most visited attractions–think the Alhambra in Granada, La Sagrada Familia in Barcelona, and the Royal Palace in Madrid.
+Spain is home to some of Europe’s most visited attractions.
+I’m talking about the Alhambra in Granada, La Sagrada Familia and Park GĂĽell in Barcelona, and the Royal Palace in Madrid.

 Many of these sites require timed-entry tickets, and they often sell out days or even weeks in advance.